Chart Color Schemes

 Employment conditions in Chippendale remain below the national average according to AreaSearch analysis

-Chippendale's workforce is highly educated with notable representation in the technology sector.
-The unemployment rate was 5.0% as of June 2024, with an estimated employment growth of 0.6% over the past year.
+Chippendale has a highly educated workforce with notable representation in the technology sector.
+The unemployment rate was 5.0% as of June 2025, with an estimated employment growth of 0.6% over the past year.

-As of June 2025, 6,032 residents are employed while the unemployment rate is 0.8% higher than Greater Sydney's rate of 4.2%.
-Workforce participation in Chippendale is 63.0%, compared to Greater Sydney's 60.0%.
-Leading employment industries among residents include professional & technical, accommodation & food, and education & training.
-The area shows strong specialization in professional & technical services with an employment share 1.8 times the regional level, while construction shows lower representation at 3.3% versus the regional average of 8.6%.
+There were 6,032 residents employed by June 2025, with an unemployment rate of 4.8%, which is 0.6% higher than Greater Sydney's rate of 4.2%.
+Workforce participation was at 63.0%, slightly above Greater Sydney's 60.0%.
+The leading employment industries among residents were professional & technical, accommodation & food, and education & training.
+Chippendale showed strong specialization in professional & technical services with an employment share of 1.8 times the regional level, while construction had lower representation at 3.3% compared to the regional average of 8.6%.

-The ratio of 0.7 workers per resident indicates a higher-than-average level of local employment opportunities as of the Census.
-Between June 2024 and June 2025, employment increased by 0.6% while labour force increased by 0.6%, keeping the unemployment rate relatively stable.
-In comparison, Greater Sydney recorded employment growth of 2.6% and labour force growth of 2.9%, with unemployment rising by 0.3 percentage points.
-As of Sep-25, NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-National employment forecasts from May 2025 suggest a national employment expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Chippendale's employment mix suggests local growth of approximately 7.2% over five years and 14.3% over ten years, based on simple weighting extrapolation for illustrative purposes.
+The ratio of 0.7 workers per resident indicated a higher than normal level of local employment opportunities as of the Census.
+Over the 12 months to June 2025, employment increased by 0.6%, while labour force also grew by 0.6%, keeping the unemployment rate relatively stable at 4.8%.
+In comparison, Greater Sydney recorded employment growth of 2.6% and labour force growth of 2.9%, with unemployment rising to 4.5%.
+Jobs and Skills Australia's national employment forecasts from May 2025 projected a 6.6% increase in employment over five years and 13.7% over ten years.
+Applying these projections to Chippendale's employment mix suggested local growth of approximately 7.2% over five years and 14.3% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment